lukaselflein/charge_optimization_folderstructure/doc/describe_fitness_metric.md

 Sarah wants to use RRMS between constrained and unconstrained charges instead.
 This metric is defined as:
 $RRMSD = \sqrt{\frac{\sum_i^N{(q^{con}_i - q^{uncon}_i)^2}}{N}}}$

-, with a sum over all atoms/residue i, with a positive value in units of elementary charge [e].
+, with a sum over all N atoms i, with a positive value in units of elementary charge [e].
 This metric puts more weight on outliers than a non-quadratic sum would.

 Evaluating the RRMSD over the 2D-space of (rhoref,sigma), we can evaluate how close our chosen parameter values are to the minimum.